tfassbender/LegendOfAsamnir/README.md

 ### Melee Attacks

 Melee Attacks are quite simple attacks.
 They create a hit fixture (a Box2D sensor, with a mask to hit the targeted objects / enemies) that is created near the executing character (a player, an enemy, ...) and deals a defined damage to the target if a collision is found by Box2D.
-Melee attacks are executed in the [MeleeAttack](core/src/net/jfabricationgames/gdx/attack/MeleeAttack.java) class.
+Melee attacks are executed in the [MeleeAttack](core/src/net/jfabricationgames/gdx/attack/implementation/MeleeAttack.java) class.
 For the configuration of attacks see [Attacks](#attacks).

 ### Projectile Attacks

 Projectile Attacks are attacks that don't just create a hit fixture, that deals damage, but create a projectile that moves in the map like a new map object.
-A projectile attack is created using the [ProjectileAttack](core/src/net/jfabricationgames/gdx/attack/ProjectileAttack.java) class, that creates a [Projectile](core/src/net/jfabricationgames/gdx/projectile/Projectile.java).
+A projectile attack is created using the [ProjectileAttack](core/src/net/jfabricationgames/gdx/attack/implementation/ProjectileAttack.java) class, that creates a [Projectile](core/src/net/jfabricationgames/gdx/projectile/Projectile.java).
 This projectile behaves like a Game Object but also like an attack.
 Because all projectiles can show very different behavior there are multiple projectile subclasses like [Arrow](core/src/net/jfabricationgames/gdx/projectile/Arrow.java) (a quite simple projectile that moves in a straight line and deals damage), [Bomb](core/src/net/jfabricationgames/gdx/projectile/Bomb.java) (a projectile that waits some time before exploding, which creates an explosion.
 The explosion is also a projectile) or [Web](core/src/net/jfabricationgames/gdx/projectile/Web.java) (a projectile that deals damage to the player and slows him down if he's in it's range).

 ### Creating Attack Objects

-Attacks can be created using an [AttackCreator](core/src/net/jfabricationgames/gdx/attack/AttackCreator.java) instance.
-Every object that is able to attack others (usually an enemy or a player) has an instance of an AttackCreator, that keeps track of all the attacks of the object.
+Attacks can be created using an [AttackHandler](core/src/net/jfabricationgames/gdx/attack/AttackHandler.java) instance.
+Every object that is able to attack others (usually an enemy or a player) has an instance of an AttackHandler, that keeps track of all the attacks of the object.
 It can be used to start attacks by it's startAttack methods that take the name of the attack, the direction and optionally the Box2D [PhysicsCollisionType](core/src/net/jfabricationgames/gdx/physics/PhysicsCollisionType.java) to create an attack using an [AttackFactory](core/src/net/jfabricationgames/gdx/attack/AttackFactory.java).
-After creating the Attack, the AttackCreator keeps the attacks, handles them and removes them after they are over.
+After creating the Attack, the AttackHandler keeps the attacks, handles them and removes them after they are over.

-The attacks that can be used are defined in configuration files, that are given to the AttackCreator as constructor parameters.
+The attacks that can be used are defined in configuration files, that are given to the AttackHandler as constructor parameters.
 These configuration files define all attacks of the attacking object as a list of [AttackConfig](core/src/net/jfabricationgames/gdx/attack/AttackConfig.java) objects, that define the behaviour of the attack.
 An example for an attack configuration file is [minotaur.json](core/assets/config/enemy/attack/minotaur.json).
-The attacks, that are configured in these files can be created in the AttackCreator and are referenced by their **id**.
+The attacks, that are configured in these files can be created in the AttackHandler and are referenced by their **id**.

 The call hierarchy, that is used to create an attack (from an enemy object) is shown in the diagram below: